sf-wdi-17/notes/lectures/week-10/_2_tuesday/dusk/ANGULAR_SERVICES.md

 1. Find a teammate or work on your own.
 2. Decide how you want to enhance your search API and improve your OMDBAPI app.
 You could:
 * Display a search input and below it search results.
-* Display a filter input and below it your list of movies
+* Display a filter input and below it your list of movies.
-* Use a 'Movie' service that has a method 'search()' that lets you search omdbapi.com by movie title.
+* Make a "Want to See" button for each movie.
+* Track "Want to See" movies in a separate list
 * Use a 'List' service to have methods that add and remove movies to a list.

 ####Extra Credit
-1. For "Extra Credit":
-* Use "|filter" to filter your list of movies
+* Use "ng-repeat='movie in movies | filter'" to filter your list of movies
 * Add another field to your search of omdbapi.com
 * Create a list of "favorited movies" - controller code getting fat?
 Need another service!